CLINDA-AAU/ccostr/paper.md

 Assume we observe $\left\{(T_i, \Delta_i, [M_i(u), 0 \leq u\leq T_i]), i=1,...,n\right\}$, where $n$ is the number of individuals, $T_i$ is the observation time, $M_i(u)$ the cost until time $u$, and $\Delta_i$ is event indicator for individual $i$, with $\Delta_i = 1$ or $\Delta_i = 0$ for fully observed and censored cases, respectively.
 Then the estimates are given by:

-**NaÃ¯ve "Available Sample estimator" and "Complete Case estimator":**
+**Naive "Available Sample estimator" and "Complete Case estimator":**
 $$\hat{\mu}_{AS} = \frac{\sum_{i=1}^nM_i}{n} \qquad \qquad \hat{\mu}_{CC} = \frac{\sum_{i=1}^n\Delta_iM_i}{\sum_{i=1}^n\Delta_i}.$$
 where $M_i = M_i (T_i)$ denotes the total cost.